kritzcreek/motoko-text-map/README.md

   [`vessel-package-set`](https://github.com/dfinity/vessel-package-set)
   to make it easy for other to install your library

-## Checklist

-### Check the initial setup works
-- [ ] Make sure you've installed [`vessel`](https://github.com/dfinity/vessel)
-- [ ] Make sure you've installed [`wasmtime`](https://wasmtime.dev/)
-- [ ] Make sure `make all` runs succesfully.
-If it doesn't please [open an issue](https://github.com/kritzcreek/motoko-library-template)

-### Licensing
-- [ ] This template comes with a copy of the Apache License Version 2.0, if you'd like to use a different license, replace the LICENSE file.
-- [ ] Change the License section in the README to reference your libraries name

-### Host library documentation on Github Pages

-If you'd like to automatically build and host library documentation whenever you push a git tag, follow these steps.
-Otherwise delete `.github/workflows/release.yml`, the `gh-pages` branch, and the API Documentation section in the README.

-- [ ] Turn on [Github Pages](https://pages.github.com/) in the Settings for your repo under:
-      `Settings -> GitHub Pages -> Source -> Pick the "gh-pages" branch`
-- [ ] Change the Url in the `API Documentation` section in your project

-### Finishing touches
-- [ ] Check out the "How to develop" and "How to publish" sections in the README and finally delete the Checklist section from the README

 ## API Documentation

-API documentation for this library can be found at (CHANGE ME) https://kritzcreek.github.io/motoko-library-template
+API documentation for this library can be found at https://kritzcreek.github.io/motoko-text-map

 ## License

-motoko-library-template is distributed under the terms of the Apache License (Version 2.0).
+motoko-text-map is distributed under the terms of the Apache License (Version 2.0).

 See LICENSE for details.